woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 **Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension.
 Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

+**Note**: This experimental plugin has been created to validate and refine a feature that may be rolled into WooCommerce Product Bundles -- or dropped! -- in the future.

+**Important**: The code in this plugin is provided "as is".
+Support via the WordPress.org forum is provided on a **voluntary** basis only.
+If you have an active subscription for WooCommerce Product Bundles, please be aware that WooCommerce Support may not be able to assist you with this experimental plugin.

 == Documentation ==